NativePHP/nativephp.com/resources/views/docs/1/getting-started/introduction.md

 ## What NativePHP isn't

-NativePHP is not an especially opinionated way to build native apps.
-Right now, we only support a Laravel driver, but we're already working on making it work whatever framework you're using - and even if you're not using a framework at all.
+NativePHP is **not an especially opinionated way to build native apps**.
+Right now, **we only support a Laravel driver**, but we'd love for it to work whatever PHP framework you're using - and even if you're not using a framework at all.
+Can you help?
+Please consider [contributing](https://github.com/NativePHP/laravel/blob/main/CONTRIBUTING.md).

-NativePHP is not a GUI framework.
+NativePHP is **not a GUI framework**.
 We don't want to tell you how to build your app.
 You can choose whatever UI toolset makes you and your team feel most productive.

 Building a React front-end?
 No problem.
 Vue?
 Sure.
 Livewire or Inertia?
 Doesn't matter!
 Plain old HTML and CSS?
 You got it.
 Tailwind?
 Bootstrap?
 Material UI?
 Whatever you want.

-NativePHP is not some new custom fork of PHP.
+NativePHP is **not some new, custom fork of PHP**.
 This is the good new PHP you know and love.

+It's also not an extension that you need to figure out and install into PHP.

 ## What's in the box?